-Notice that this map takes place after passing from smooth spaces to just topological spaces.
-A central theme of our discussion later on are first smooth and then differential refinements of such maps.
+Consider a topological manifold X. Its tangent bundle TX is a real vector bundle of rank $n = \dim X$.
+This is classified by some continuous function to the classifying space BO(n), which we shall denote $TX: X \to BO(n)$.
 A standard question to inquire about X is whether it is orientable.
-If so, a choice of orientation is, in terms of this classifying map, given by a lift through the canonical map $BSO(n) \rightarrow BO(n)$ from the classifying space of the special orthogonal group.
+If so, choice of orienation is, in terms of this classifying map, given by a lift through the canonical map $BSO(n) \to BO(n)$ from the classifying space of the special orthogonal group.
 Further, we may ask if X admits a Spin-structure.
-If so, a choice of Spin-structure corresponds to a further lift through the canonical map $BSpin(n) \rightarrow BO(n)$ from the classifying space of the Spin-group, which is the universal simply connected cover of the special orthogonal group.
-(Details on these basic notions are reviewed at the beginning of 5 below.)
+If so, a choice of Spin-structure corresponds to a further lift through the canonical map $BSpin(n) \to BO(n)$ from the classifying space of the Spin-group.
+(Details on these basic notions are reviewed at the beginning of 4 below.)

 These lifts of structure groups are just the first steps through a whole tower of higher group extensions, called the Whitehead tower of BO(n), as shown in the following picture.
-Here String is a topological group which is the universal 3-connected cover of Spin, and then Fivebrane is the universal 7-connected cover of String.